Samuels-Development/sd-airdrop/README.md

 If you want to support me and what I do, you can check me out @ https://discord.gg/samueldev / https://fivem.samueldev.shop

+# Common Issue
+If you're editing the SetEntityVelocity of the Parachute and/or the crate, make sure that the numbers have decimal points (eg. instead of SetEntityVelocity(crate, 0.0, 0.0, -1) you'd put SetEntityVelocity(crate, 0.0, 0.0, -1.0))

 # Dependencies:
 * qb-core (latest)
 * qb-target